-Rainwater fittings

-Repair category 1

-Notes At the time of our inspection there was no evidence of damp staining/ water staining on wall surfaces which would indicate leakage.
+Rainwater fittings Repair category 1 Notes staining on wall surfaces which would indicate leakage.
 It should be noted that it was not raining at the time of our inspection.
+Some vegetation growth to the rear.
+It is recommended this be removed.